 Interviewing All Star

 The second setback also occurred in my junior year of college.
 My friend was working for student government and was moving to a higher position.
 He convinced me to apply for the vacated seat.
-For no good reason, I didn’t prepare for that interview, and left the interview, feeling angry and embarrassed at how poorly I did.
-I was better then what this interviewer thought of me.
-On the walk home I pledged to myself that next time I would be over prepared and take fate into my own hands.
+For no good reason, I didn’t prepare for that interview and left the interview feeling angry and embarrassed at how poorly I did.
+I was better than what this interviewer thought of me.
+On the walk home, I pledged to myself that next time I would be over prepared and take fate into my own hands.

 That summer, I checked out half a dozen books on “Interviewing Excellence” and spent the summer vacation becoming an expert on interviewing.
-In the fall of senior year, my interview skills combined with my four summer internships at GE Medical Systems and Allied Signal paid off.
+In the fall of senior year, my interview skills, combined with my four summer internships at GE Medical Systems and Allied Signal paid off.
 I crushed every interview I took.
-You've heard the idiom, "taking candy from a baby."
+You've heard the saying, "taking candy from a baby."
 I knew what that felt like.
-I got multiple jobs offers that fall.
+I got multiple job offers that fall.

 I had NO intention of joining Apple.
-This was 2000, and just three years earlier Wired Magazine had published the below front cover story predicting the demise of Apple.
+This was 2000, and just three years earlier, Wired Magazine had published a story predicting the demise of Apple.
 This was pre-iPod, and Apple's market share for computers was less than 3%.

 First, I saw the product.

 I saw iMovie on the latest iMacs and fell in love.
 I'd never seen desktop movie editing before, and couldn't believe how simple but powerful this was.
 As a wannabe filmmaker, my mind was blown.

 Second, I met my coworkers.

 Wow, were they impressive!
 Passionate.
 Energetic.
 Wicked smart.
 They didn't have the patience or time for bureaucracy.
 They were everything I wanted to be.